As a graphics designer, have you ever encountered a beautiful font being used by a website that you’d like to use as well on your project?

 - Press CTRL+F and type “font-family”

 - The format usually like this “blah…blah…font-family: ‘font name’…blah…blah”

-I found useful browser add-on named WhatRuns.
-It defined as a tool to help developers understand the material/services used on the website, including font name.
+I found another useful browser add-on named WhatRuns.
+It is defined as a tool to help developers understand the material/services used on the website, including font name.
 If you are interested, WhatRuns is available for free on Google Chrome and Mozilla Firefox.

-How to identify font name using WhatRuns:
+How to identify a font name using WhatRuns:

 - Install the WhatRuns on Chrome or Firefox.

 - Go to any website you want to discover the font name

 - Click on the WhatRuns icon and wait for the retrieving process

 - Now you see the font name that has been identified by the tool

 So, that’s the best way to find out the font name of a website.
 In my opinion, the browser extension still manages the most convenient way to identify font names in a quick manner.